 Corporate governance is the patchwork of rules and processes that define the relationship of shareowners, management and directors.
 Effective corporate governance is a system of checks and balances that fosters transparency, responsibility, accountability and market integrity.
 While it does not guarantee a higher stock price, it is a bulwark against the risk of fraud, reckless behavior or other abuses.
 For information about academic studies on corporate governance, please contact CII Director of Research Glenn Davis.

 Over the years, CII has developed an extensive body of member-approved policies on corporate governance and other investment-related issues.
 Many CII corporate governance best practices have been embraced by leading U.S. public companies and institutional investors.

-Our organization advocates vigorously for effective governance and other investor issues - from financial regulation to accounting standards - through letters, reports, testimony and speeches.
+Our organization advocates vigorously for CII policies via letters, reports, testimony and speeches.
 CII staff and members also engage in discussion with corporate managers and directors, stock exchange officials, regulators and policymakers.

 Learn more about key governance and other investor issues and related CII advocacy by clicking on the links on the left.